 The output buffer structure will generate either one differential or two single-ended output signals as programmed by the user.
 A single output stage will have one output buffer structure and a dual stage one will have two output buffers.
-Each output buffer has a separate V{DDO_Qx} pin that will affect its output voltage swing as indicated below and in Table 31.
+Each output buffer has a separate V{DDO_Qx} pin that will affect its output voltage swing as indicated below and in Table 17.
 See the OUTPUT_0.OUT_CTRL_0 and OUTPUT_0.OUT_CTRL_1 bit fields.

-Output Buffer in Differential Mode
+5.13.5 Output Buffer in Differential Mode

 When used as a differential output buffer, the user can control the output voltage swing (V{OVS}) and common mode voltage (V{CMR}) of the buffer.
-Which V{OVS} and V{SWING} settings may be used with a particular V{DDO_Qx} voltage are described in Table 16.
+Which V{OVS} and V{SWING} settings may be used with a particular V{DDO_Qx} voltage are described in Table 36.
 Note that V{DDO_Qx} options of 1.5V or 1.2V cannot be used in differential mode.
 The nominal voltage swing options are 410mV, 600mV, 750mV, and 900mV.
 The nominal voltage crossing points options are 0.9V, 1.1V, 1.3V, 1.5V, 1.7V, 1.9V, 2.1V, and 2.3V.
-For actual values under different conditions, see Table 31.
+For configurable output mode options, see Table 17, Table 18 and Table 19.